- Verizon wants to serve more apartment buildings with fixed wireless access

 Verizon said it operates seven DAS in Austin, using equipment from all the major DAS vendors: SOLiD, CommScope, Corning, JMA Wireless and ADRF.
 The system we saw was a SOLiD DAS with Samsung radios.

-A company spokesperson noted that the operator is in the process of virtualizing the radios.
-Commercial off-the-shelf hardware running Samsung software will replace the Samsung radios.
+A company spokesperson noted that the operator is in the process of replacing the Samsung radios with commercial off-the-shelf hardware running Samsung software.